Smarty Plants - Plants for Kids

 Cabbage ‘Space Saver’

 Cabbage was first grown over 4000 years ago and now includes lots of varieties.
-‘Space Saver’ is a great cabbage to grow in the backyard because it produces smaller cabbages and can be grown almost all year round.
-The large round cabbage in the centre is called the ‘head’ and will grow to just over 1kg in size. […]
+‘Space Saver’ is a great cabbage to grow in the backyard because it produces smaller cabbages and can be […]

 Read More